gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ##### !question

-What are best practices when implementing testing to support a DevSecOps initiative?
+Which of the following are best practices when implementing testing to support a DevSecOps initiative?

 ##### !end-question